weblicht/curb/src/components/APIWrapper/README.md

 ### URL scheme

-Every data type (synsets, lex units, etc.) has a corresponding API endpoint defined in [constants.js](../../constants.js).
+Every GermaNet data type (synsets, lex units, etc.) has a corresponding API endpoint defined in [constants.js](../../constants.js).
 Queries that should return that data type are made as GET requests to the endpoint with query parameters in the URL: